hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 1. Select **External Services** under Production Type
 1. For the PostgreSQL url, copy and paste the value that was output by the `migrator` process for _PostgreSQL Database URL_.
 1. Select **S3** under Object Storage
-1. Configure the Access Key Id and Secret Access Key _OR_ select that you want to use an instance provide.
+1. Configure the Access Key ID and Secret Access Key _OR_ indicate that you want to use an instance profile.
    **NOTE**: An instance profile must be previously configured on the instance.
 1. For the Bucket, copy and paste the value that was output by the `migrator` process for _S3 Bucket_.
 1. For the Region, copy and paste the value that was output by the `migrator` process for _S3 Region_.
 1. For the server-side Encrytion, copy and paste the value that was output by the `migrator` process for the server-side encryption.
-1. For the KMS key, copy and paste the value that was output by the `migrator` process for _Optional KMS key_. **NOTE:** This key is not optional for migration as it is used to properly read all the data in S3.
+1. For the KMS key, copy and paste the value that was output by the `migrator` process for _Optional KMS key_. **NOTE:** This key is not optional for migration, as it is used to read all the data in S3.
 1. _Optional:_ Adjust the concurrent capacity of the instance.
 This should only be used if the hardware provides more resources than the baseline configuration and you wish to increase the work that the instance does